bolt/boltforms/docs/form-options.md

 Setting-up Form options
 =======================

-Should you want to set up your Form's global options, you can specify define them by setting the `options` key to it.
+Should you want to set up your Form's global options, you can specify them by setting the `options` key to it.

 This is useful for custom validation on the whole form, e.g: say you want to